VA Sleep Apnea Disability Ratings Explained

 For tips on improving your CPAP use, see how to use your CPAP every night.
 If you are having difficulty with your CPAP therapy, talk to your sleep physician before making any changes to your treatment.

-A buddy statement is a written statement from someone who can attest to your symptoms.
-These carry real weight in VA claims, especially for establishing in-service symptoms that were not formally documented in your military medical records.
+A buddy statement is a written account from someone who has witnessed your symptoms, such as a spouse, a fellow service member, or a family member.
+They can carry real weight in VA claims, especially for symptoms that were never formally documented in your military medical records.
+Whether to include one, and how to put it together, is something your VSO can walk you through at no cost.

 Common Mistakes That Delay or Deny Claims